sapphicnerddev/psnebula/README.md

 ## Installation

 > [!NOTE]
-> Installation and setup is not tested on non ARK CFW devices, or on non PSP-3000 units.
+> Installation and setup is only tested with my personal PSP 3001 with ARK-4 on Firmware 6.61.
+All other firmwares, CFW types and models are **not tested!**

 ### Pre-built